hasura/demo-blog-api/README.md

 # Demo Blog API
-This is simple API with in memory data created to be used during the demo of Hasura's Open API Connector.
+This a is simple API with in memory data created to be used during the demo of Hasura's Open API Connector.

 ### Warning
 The Open API Connector is active under developement.
 It has known limitations and may breakdown in certain cases.